Luxury chains ride travel boom, eye new horizons

 China's emerging middle class has been the single largest motor of luxury's growth in the last few years.

 According to the Global Business Travel Association, there are plans in place for 100 new airports in China in the next decade.
-So called second-tier cities like Chongqing and Wuhan are emerging as major centres and attracting retailers' notice.
+So called second-tier cities like Chongqing and Wuhan are emerging as major centers and attracting retailers' notice.

 Spending thousands at an airport on a designer handbag is much more of a habit for shoppers from China and other emerging markets than for Westerners.